 In a buyer’s market, homebuyers have the upper hand because there are many homes available that sellers are desperate to unload.
 Since the supply of houses is higher than the demand, buyers can more easily convince sellers to lower their home sale prices.
 The opposite situation is called a seller’s market, when there are more buyers but fewer homes to sell.

 Seller concessions can be used in both buyer’s markets and seller’s markets, although they’re more likely to be granted in buyer’s markets.
-In a seller’s market, a buyer who requests a seller concession might lose the home they want to another person who’s willing to put more money on the table.
+In a seller’s market, a buyer who requests a seller concession might lose the home he or she wants to another person who’s willing to put more money on the table.

 Seller concessions sound appealing, especially from a buyer’s point of view.
 But there’s a catch.
 While a seller concession might seem like free money, those funds usually get added onto a home’s sale price.